-The Hanes top-selling hoodie on Amazon is down to just $14
+The Hanes top-selling hoodie on Amazon is a fall 'staple' and now only $14

-Summer is here and while we like to keep cool in our sundresses and capri pants, Mother Nature loves to blow a breeze our way even during the summer.
-For those chilly evenings, you still need to cover up your shoulders — and we've got the perfect solution: Amazon is offering the popular Hanes Slub Knit Hoodie for just $14!
-At that price, you might want to stock up.

 Made with soft, breathable cotton, this slub knit hoodie has a relaxed fit, with a drawstring hood and ribbed cuffs and hem.

-The Hanes Slub Knit Hoodie is the perfect swap for your favorite cardigan — you can throw it on over a t-shirt or tank top when you get chilly without sacrificing style.
+The Hanes Slub Knit Hoodie is the perfect swap for your favorite cardigan — you can throw it on over a t-shirt or tank top without sacrificing style.
 It's made with breathable cotton in slub knit that gives it texture.
-The fabric is also lightweight without being gauzy, so it's not bulky — a feature some of the nearly 30,000 five-star fans rave about.
+The fabric is also lightweight without being gauzy, so it's not bulky — a feature some of the nearly 30,000+ five-star fans rave about.

-"It fits loosely but does not look sloppy," shared a happy shopper.
-"I do tend to carry my weight in my tummy and this does not show any lumps, yet it still looks feminine in a casual way."

 Because it's cotton, there might be some shrinkage — shoppers suggest sizing up, especially if you like a loose fit.